V4Fire/Client/src/core/data/middlewares/hydration-cache/README.md

 # core/data/middlewares/hydration-cache

-This module provides the middleware that allows to use the data from the hydration store in a cache.
+This module provides middleware that enables the use of data from the hydration store in a cache.
 It uses the [core/cache/decorators/hydration](../../../cache/decorators/hydration/README.md) module to achieve this.

 ## Usage